jpbacher/hr-database/README.md

 * *load_database.py*: reads data into the staging table, then loads records into database tables;
 creates a view and procedure
 * *read_queries.ipynb*: displays output of various questions
+* *hrERDPhysical.pdf*: shows the Physical ERD of the database

 #### Data that will be stored